samanthaheartmatiga/supply-chain-dashboard/README.md

-You don't strictly *need* to record a video if your documentation is clear enough for them to spin it up and explore independently, but including a 60-second Loom or OBS recording acts as an instant hook for recruiters or reviewers who might not want to download and open Power BI Desktop right away.

-Below is a complete, professional project documentation template tailored for your GitHub repository.
-You can copy and paste this directly into your repo's `README.md` file.

----

 # Supply Chain & Procurement Control-Room Dashboard

 A high-density, two-page Power BI analytics suite built to monitor executive financial health and deep-dive into operational fulfillment, vendor reliability, and supply chain bottlenecks.